redpencilio/varnish-post/README.md

 # Varnish POST
+> This Docker image lets you cache GET and POST requests.
+> It's main use in a semantic.works stack is for a public endpoint that often receives the (exact) same queries.

 This repository is a fork of [zazuko/varnish-post](https://github.com/zazuko/varnish-post).
 It was modified to fit well in a semantic.works stack:
  - cookie headers are kept, since irrelevant cookies are stripped by mu-identifier
  - defaults for BACKEND are set to the default database location
  - default of CACHE_TTL was lowered to 600s

-> This Docker image let you cache GET and POST requests.

 For POST requests, it will not cache requests with no body or with an empty body.